HeyBilly9/Calculator/README.md

-# Calculator
+# QuickCalc
-A simple calculator made in Python with unnecessary features
+A simple free calculator made in Python with unnecessary features